govuk-one-login/mobile-ios-coordination/README.md

 }
 ```

 Using the Coordinator pattern in a tab bar navigation, conforming to `TabCoordinator` is appropriate.
 Also conforming to `ParentCoordinator` allows a child to be opened as a tab.
-Conforming to `ChildCoordinator` allows finishing the child which calls the `didRegainFocus(fromChild child: ChildCoordinator?)`
+Conforming to `ChildCoordinator` allows finishing the child which calls `didRegainFocus(fromChild child: ChildCoordinator?)`

 ```swift
 class PrimaryCoordinator: TabCoorinator, ParentCoordinator {